Homemade Duck & Chicken Sausage

 - dried green and red sweet pepper

-I suggest that you use the seaonings that you like and adjust according to your tastes.
+I suggest that you use the seasonings that you like and adjust them according to your tastes.
 You might also want to add some fat to your meat as you grind it for juicier sausages.
-Mine turned out very lean, so I used bacon grease for frying them.
-Mmmm, bacon grease.

 Patties or Links?